-History of Uluwatu Temple
+Uluwatu Temple History

 The Power Of Dang Hyang Nirartha

 The temple is belief already exist in the ninth century during the reign of Marakata.
 The other version of the temple history is related to Dang Hyang Nirartha.
-Dang Hyang Nirartha, a priest that is worship in Tanah Lot Temple.
+Dang Hyang Nirartha, is a priest that is worshiped in Tanah Lot Temple.
 The people believe that Uluwatu Tempe is another work of Dang Hyang Nirartha.

 The story begins when Nirartha comes to Bali island in 1546.
 Bali is ruled by Dalem Waturenggong during that time.
 And suffer from many plagues years before Nirartha came.
 Nirartha then makes a vow to the King.
 That he will remove all the suffering with just a hair from his head.

-Attraction in Uluwatu Temple
+Uluwatu Temple Attractions

-Visitor can spend almost half a day in the temple area.
+Visitors can spend almost half a day in the temple area.
 Since the location is quite a distance from the city center.
 Spare at least 30 minutes to an hour to reach the temple.
 The congestion is sometimes worse during peak season.

 Just like any other typical temple in Bali.
 Uluwatu temple is populated by monkeys.
 The monkey character is also similar.
-They like to snatch visitor belonging.
+They like to snatch visitors belonging.
 Avoid using a necklace when entering the temple.
 As this type of stuff is easy to snatch.

 Make sure to dress appropriately.
 The temple is consider as a holy place for Hindu people in Bali.

-Likewise, the temple is still used as a place to pray to their God.
-The entire religious event held in every temple in Bali shows how religious Balinese people are.
+Likewise, the temple is still used as a place to pray to God.
+The religious event held in every temple in Bali shows how religious Balinese people are.
 The locals are also worshiping Dang Hyang Nirartha in this temple.
 Since the priest has an important role in growing Hinduism on this beautiful island.